 The UK video game industry is a resounding success story, responsible for global hits such as Grand Theft Auto V, Batman: Arkham Knight and the Football Manager series

-As many as 32.4 million people in the UK play video games and sales exceeded £3billion in 2016, according to Ukie, a trade body that represents the industry.
-Nearly £1billion of that came from sales of mobile games.
+As many as 32.4 million people in the UK play video games and sales exceeded £3billion in 2017, according to Ukie, a trade body that represents the industry.
+Just over £1billion of that came from sales of mobile games.

 It's also an increasingly popular career choice, with lots of different technical and creative roles available for those with a passion for gaming.